-“Meri Kytö is a researcher in music studies at the Tampere University and an adjunct professor in auditory culture studies at the University of Eastern Finland.
+“Meri Kytö is an adjunct professor in auditory culture studies at the University of Eastern Finland.
 Her previous publications have tackled sonic domestication, articulations of acoustic privacy, soundscapes of political protest, busking, football fans and public libraries.
 Currently she’s writing on sensory agency and technology, working on a book manuscript on cochlear implants as soundscape arrangers.”

 That was my professional bio.
 Here’s another one: